wbalmer/wbalmer.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-William is an astronomer, freelance science journalist, and author.
-They use the Very Large Telescope Interferometer (VLTI), the Hubble Space Telescope (HST), and the James Webb Space Telescope (JWST) to study planets in other solar systems.
-They are a Ph.D candidate in the Department of Physics and Astronomy at the Johns Hopkins University in Baltimore, MD (Piscataway land).
-They were NASA's [Maryland Space Grant Observatory Fellow](https://md.spacegrant.org/about-mdsgc/our-people/) for the 2022-2023 academic year.
-This static site hosts William's CV and links to their peer-reviewed articles and presentations.
-You can read an [informal description of their research](https://www.astrowill.page/research/), peruse various [blog posts](https://www.astrowill.page/log/), and more on their [personal website](https://www.astrowill.page/).
-Last updated 2023/10/12.
+I am an astronomer, science journalist, and author.
+I use ground and space based optical/near infrared telescopes to study exoplanets.
+I primarily focus on taking images of planets using coronagraphy and optical interferometry.
+I am a Ph.D candidate in the Department of Physics and Astronomy at the Johns Hopkins University in Baltimore, MD (anticipated graduation: 2026).
+I was NASA's [Maryland Space Grant Observatory Fellow](https://md.spacegrant.org/about-mdsgc/our-people/) for the 2022-2023 academic year.
+Here you can find links to a number of my first author papers, my CV, and links to recordings of some of my talks and articles.
 {style="text-align: justify;"}